• Skip to primary navigation

 • Add almond flour, brown sugar and salt into a medium bowl and whisk to combine, making sure to break any lumps.

-Pro tip: The dough should feel wet yet be crumbly.
-Perform a test - Roll a tablespoon of measured dough into a ball and then flatten.
+Perform a test - Roll about a tablespoon of dough into a ball and then flatten.
 If it breaks apart or feels dry, then stir in 1 or 2 teaspoons of additional water.
 If it feels too wet or greasy, then mix in 1 or 2 tablespoons of additional almond flour.

 • Place on the prepared baking sheet, spacing about an inch apart.